Getting here

 Where to sleep

-Downtown and waterfront stays reduce dinner friction.
+Downtown and waterfront stays reduce dinner hassle.
 View-first or value stays make more sense when you are driving every day anyway.

 The drive into Hood River is part of the trip when you can actually see it.
 If timing allows, arrive before dark, settle in, and use the first night for a river walk, downtown dinner, or a low-effort brewery instead of a complicated side quest.